 The Sandman, who was just floating past the grey pooka, shrugged his shoulders while a question mark made of dreamsand appeared above his head.

 "North, are you sure you told Jack the right day?"
-Tooth asked, she was feeling just as figidity as Bunny, and judging by the way her feathers kept rolling up, Tooth was starting to lose her patience too.
+Tooth asked, gnawing briefly on her thumb nail.
+She was feeling just as fidgety as Bunny.
+She felt tingles along her skin as her feathers kept rolling up in anticipation.

 "Oh, I'm sure Frost knows exactly where he should be right now," Bunnymund snapped.
-"I bet he's just takin' his sweet ol' time getting here!
-He's probably out there somewhere causing an unseasonal snowstorm or freezin' swimming pools while we're up here waiting!"
+"I bet he's just takin' his sweet ol' time gettin' here!
+He's probably out there somewhere causing a freak snowstorm or freezin' swimming pools while we're all up here, sittin' on our hands and waitin' for his scrawny hide!"

 "Yeah, why is today so important?"